 Lemon Essential Oil For Skin And Acne Treatment

-The natural antioxidants and antibacterial qualities of the lemon fruits essential oil also makes it an amazing natural toner for treating facial blemishes, skin conditions like acne, eczema and psoriasis and as a moisturizer.
+The antibacterial and antioxidant qualities of the lemon fruits essential oil also make it an amazing natural toner for treating facial blemishes, skin conditions like acne, eczema, and psoriasis and as a moisturizer.
 The natural astringent qualities of the essential oil help to heal cuts, wounds and acne sores by speeding up cell regeneration and contracting skin tissue – essentially encouraging coagulation.

 By wiping the sebum oil, germs and other bacteria away with a natural, non-chemical treatment, you essentially rejuvenate your skin’s moisture and balance the oil levels as well as clean and clear your pores without any risk of additional harm or damage to your skin.